datasci611/bios611-projects-fall-2019-September-C/project_3/README.md

 * NONCASH_ENTRY: Client ID, Receiving Benefit (Entry).
 * DISABILITY_ENTRY: Client ID, Disability Determination (Entry).

-## Questions Explored
+## Questions Explored in this Project
-* How the length of stay relates to client demographics.
+* Look at some summary statistics.
-* Destinations and reasons for leaving.
+* The pattern of destinations after and reasons for leaving the shelter.
-* How does client recurrence relate to clients who are chronically homeless, youth who age out of the foster care system,   and other demographics/community trends?
+* How the length of stay relates to client demographics, specifically with respect to client's age, gender, income at      entry, and number of noncash services at entry.

 ## Methods of Analysis
 * Use a Docker container that has both R and Python installed.